seanivore/freelance-payments/assets/docs/BUG_WORKFLOW_FIX.md

   * **These are the big picture changes from current system to the new system**

   1. No use of 'DELETE' Stripe catalog objects at all
-    - We will only ARCHIVE Stripe Product Object, done via `active: false | true`
+    - We will only ARCHIVE Stripe Product Object via 'Modify' `active: false | true`
     - No need to update Price Objects, Coupon Objects, etc.
   2. All Freelance Payments will have TWO 'initial' and 'balance'
     - Initial payment will always start work; we should only loosely allude to this as a deposit in contract